1 (205) 386-6182 info@fertilizerforless.com

 Below are the most common plant-based fertilizers available:

 Doesn’t add as much nutrients as fertilizers do, but composting is beneficial for adding organic matter to the soil.
 In addition, it also enhances the soil biome and helps any nutrients become more available.
+Composting is easy to do and can be made from a variety of organic material such as food scraps, yard waste, and manure.
+It’s a great way to not only improve the health of your plants but also reduce waste.

-Corn-gluten meal
+Corn-gluten Meal

 This powder that is derived from corn contains 10% nitrogen fertilizer.
 Keep in mind though that this should only be applied to actively growing plants because it hinders seed growth.
 It is recommended that you wait 1-4 months before planting seeds if this product is used depending on the soil and weather conditions.
 If you plan to use it on your lawn, do it in early spring to green up the grass and prevent annual weed seeds from growing.